 Also known as the Mount of Olives, Mount Olivet is a name of the mountain ridge east of the capital city of Jerusalem.
 Once you’re on top of the ridge, you’ll enjoy unbeatable views of Jerusalem’s Old City and nearby areas.

 It is not only in the New Testament where Mount Olivet is mentioned.
 There are scenes in the Old Testament that also occurred on Mount Olivet.
-King David ascended there after his son rebelled against him (2 Samuel 15).
+King David ascended this mountain after his son rebelled against him (2 Samuel 15).
 While making his way up to the mountains, he wept.

 King Solomon built pagan temples on Mount Olivet for his 700 wives (1 Kings 11:17) — the verse begins with “On a hill east of Jerusalem…” which refers to Mount Olivet.